sweco/geoserver/doc/en/user/source/community/scripting/overview.rst

 ============================

 The scripting extension provides a number of extension points called "hooks" throughout GeoServer.
-Each hook provides a way to plug-in functionality via a script.
+Each hook provides a way to plug in functionality via a script.
 See the :ref:`scripting_hooks` section for details on each of the individual scripting hooks.